malekdev97/spring-framework/README.md

 # Spring Framework
-This repo is for a udemy course for learning spring framework
+This repo is for learning purposes.

-The Complete Spring Boot Development Bootcamp
+In the future I will write step-by-step guide to get started with spring framework.